TraceLD/retropath/README.md

 # retropath
-RetroPath 2.0 algorithm as a standalone application.
+RetroPath2.0 algorithm as a standalone application.

 ## Installation instruction for users